docker-library/docs/influxdb/content.md

 ## Start InfluxDB v2 and set up with the UI, CLI, or API

-To start an InfluxDB v2 container that you can then set up using the included UI, the `influx` CLI, or the HTTP API, enter the following command:
+To start an InfluxDB v2 container, enter the following command:

 ```console
 docker run \